AuReMe/mpwt/README.rst

     mpwt --clean

-If you use clean and the argument -f input_folder, it will delete input files ('script.lisp', 'pathologic.log', 'genetic-elements.dat' and 'organism-params.dat').
+If you use clean and the argument -f input_folder, it will delete input files ('dat_extraction.lisp', 'pathologic.log', 'genetic-elements.dat' and 'organism-params.dat').

 .. code:: sh